eGuideDog

 A Brief Introduction to Open Source Chinese TTS

-The voice in eSpeak is quite robotic.
+The voice of eSpeak is quite robotic.
 But it's small and fast.
 It's the default TTS engine for NVDA and Orca screen readers.

 In September 2007, Cantonese was supported by eSpeak (check for its next generation, eSpeak NG).

-eSpeak doesn't include full support for both Cantonese and Mandarin in its standard installation.
+eSpeak doesn't include full support for both Cantonese and Mandarin in its standard installation package.
 We provide an archive package for eSpeak-Chinese.

 In July 2008, Ekho was released.
 It supports Cantonese and Mandarin Chinese.
 Its voice quality is better than that of eSpeak.

-In December 2012, Tibetan was supported by Ekho.
+In December 2012, Ekho added support for Tibetan.
 Tibetan voice data is not packaged in Ekho by default.
-We can check the instruction of installing the Tibetan voice of Ekho.
+You may refer to the installing instruction for the Tibetan voice of Ekho.

-As deep learning develops, better and better open-source Chinese TTSes appear.
+As deep learning advances, an increasing number of better open‑source Chinese TTS solutions have emerged.
 Below are some examples.

-In November 2020, zhtts that runs on CPU in real time was released.
+In November 2020, zhtts that can runs on CPU in real time was released.

 In December 2019, PaddleSpeech was released.

 In February 2023, Cantonese was supported by PaddleSpeech.
-But the pretrain model is not quite clear and fluent.
+But the pretrained model does not produce very clear or fluent speech

 Here is an installation guide for PaddleSpeech.

 In November 2023, EmotiVoice was released.
 It's a multi-voice and prompt-controlled TTS.
-It speaks both English and Mandarin Chinese.
+It supports both English and Mandarin Chinese.

 In 2021, Coqui TTS was released, which supports Mandarin Chinese.

-In September 2025, Cantonese Model for Coqui TTS was released.
+In September 2025, the Cantonese Model for Coqui TTS was released.